Last Updated on 14th April 2019 by Sarah and Justin

 We had a great pizza lunch at Pizzeria Gallus.
 The pizza was huge and quite tasty.
 But the highlight was the view of Bled Castle and the mountains from the restaurant.
 We highly recommend it.

-The thing to eat in Bled is cream cake.
+The culinary specialty of Bled is cream cake.
 Since this has turned out to be a post about what we didn’t do at Lake Bled, we’re sure you’ll be shocked to learn we did not in fact eat the cream cake.
 We were too full of pizza!
 Sarah regrets this.
-But it’s another reason to return.
+But it’s just another reason to return.